grame-cncm/faust/documentation/faust-manual/src/midi.md

 **Example**

-In the following example, the frequency of a sawtooth wave oscillator is controlled by the velocity value received on key 62 when key-on and key-off messages are sent.
-Therefore, the frequency will only be updated when MIDI key 62 is pressed and released.
+In the following example, the frequency of a sawtooth wave oscillator is controlled by the velocity values attached to `key-on 62` and `key-off 62` messages received on channel 3.
+(The frequency is updated when key 62 is pressed and released.)

 <!-- faust-run -->
 ```